sakaicontrib/h5p-lti-provider/README.md

 ## Running from bash

+If you only want to run the NodeJS part outside the docker infrastructure, you can execute it from bash.
+Notice that, you need to have node and npm installed.
+Also, if you still using Redis or MongoDB services, you must point to their corresponding URL + port.
 - Create provider/.env file from provider/.env.example
   - These variables must be changed (this .env file is prepared to run via docker):
     - PORT: Specifies on which port the Node applicacion runs.